rindra/Adweek/README.md

 # Adweek
-Condé Nast's ad for making Adweek's hotlist 2013
+Condé Nast's ad for making the 2013 Adweek's hotlist